rachelruijiayang/ns-group/README.md

 Reference: https://devcenter.heroku.com/articles/ssl-certificate-self

 ### Environment Setting
-In order to establish the connection with the server on Google VM, specific firewall rules need to be added for allowing the tcp port connection.The process is set as follow:
+If you are running the server on a Google VM and want to connect with a client that is running somewhere other than the VM that the server is running on, specific firewall rules need to be added to allow the TCP port connection.
+The process is:
-- Choose "Compute Engine" in the VM
-- Choose "Networking" option
+- Go to https://console.cloud.google.com and navigate to your project.
+On the hamburger menu in the top-left, choose "Networking" under the "Compute" section
 - Choose Firewall rules, click create new firewall rule
-- In Allowed protocols and ports blank, enter "tcp" for all tcp port or tcp:xxxx for specific xxxx port
+- In the "Allowed protocols and ports" field, enter "tcp" to allow all TCP ports, or tcp:xxxx for a specific xxxx port
+- Under the "Source filter" dropdown, select "allow from any source" (or, you can instead designate an allowed IP range)
-- Set the IP range for this rule
+- Give this rule a name in the "Name" field
-- Save
+- Click Create

 From a fresh Ubuntu 16.04 VM on GCP:</br>
 Install pip by running - ``$ sudo apt-get install python-pip``</br>